 International Mission Partnerships

 Weddington Church is currently in ministry in four countries outside of the United States: Bulgaria, Costa Rica, Kenya, and Romania.
 Support for international missions varies from pastoral care, building churches, caring for and educating orphans, and so much more.
 Weddington Church continues to be the hands and feet of Jesus around the world through the giving of our time, talents, and offerings.

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”Acts 1:8

 Bulgaria is the poorest country in the European Union and has been rebuilding the church community after Communism fell in 1989.
-Weddington UMC helped build and continues to financially support a church in the town of Botevgrad through your tithes and offerings.
+Weddington Church helped build and continues to financially support a church in the town of Botevgrad through your tithes and offerings.
 For more information please contact Tonya Tapp.

-Weddington UMC partners with churches in Costa Rica to help establish facilities for worship and housing.
+Weddington Church partners with churches in Costa Rica to help establish facilities for worship and housing.
 Most recently, we worked with a congregation to build an education building at Dios Es Amor Iglesia (God Is Love Church) in Santa Cruz.
 Mission teams travel to Costa Rica typically during the month of January.
 A golf fundraiser is held each fall to raise funds for Costa Rican building projects.
-Please contact co-leader Greg Smith for more information.
+Please contact Brian Pontius or Greg Smith for more information.